-"The tax commission may grant a reasonable extension of time for filing returns wherever good cause exists. . . ."
+"The tax commission may grant a reasonable extension of time for filing returns wherever good cause exists ....

-Section 1453(j) states:
+Section 1453(m) states:

-"If the period covered by a return under this article is other than the period covered by the return to the United States treasury department, entire net income shall be determined by multiplying the taxable income reported to such department (as adjusted pursuant to the provisions of this article) by the number of calendar months or major parts thereof covered by the return under this article and dividing by the number of calendar months or major parts thereof covered by the return to such department.
-If it shall appear that such method of determining entire net income does not properly reflect the taxpayer's income during the period covered by the return under this article, the tax commission shall be authorized in its discretion to determine such entire net income solely on the basis of the taxpayer's income during the period covered by its return under this article."
+"If the period covered by a return under this article is other than the period covered by the return to the United States treasury department, entire net income and alternative entire net income shall be determined by multiplying the taxable income reported to such department (as adjusted pursuant to the provisions of this article) by the number of calendar months or major parts thereof covered by the return under this article and dividing by the number of calendar months or major parts thereof covered by the return to such department.
+If it shall appear that such method of determining entire net income or alternative entire net income does not properly reflect the taxpayer's income during the period covered by the return under this article, the tax commission shall be authorized in its discretion to determine such entire net income or alternative entire net income solely on the basis of the taxpayer's income during the period covered by its return under this article."

-Pursuant to section 1453 of Article 32, entire net income is computed by starting with federal taxable income and making the modifications required by such section.
-Since there is no modification for a reorganization under section 368(a)(1)(F) of the IRC, such reorganization would, for purposes of section 1453 of Article 32, be treated the same as it was treated for federal income tax purposes.
-However, pursuant to section 1462(a) of Article 32, a taxpayer which ceases to exercise its franchise is required to file a return on the date of cessation unless, pursuant to section 1462(c), the taxpayer is granted an extension of time for filing such return.
-If the date of cessation is not the last day of its taxable year for federal income tax purposes, the taxpayer is required to file two short period returns for purposes of Article 32, even though only one return is required for federal income tax purposes.
+Pursuant to section 1453 of Article 32, Petitioner's entire net income is computed by starting with federal taxable income and making the modifications and adjustments required by such section.
+Since there is no modification or adjustment for a reorganization under section 368(a)(1)(F) of the IRC, such reorganization would, for purposes of section 1453 of Article 32, be treated the same as it was treated for federal income tax purposes.
+However, pursuant to section 1462(a) of Article 32, a taxpayer which ceases to be subject to tax is required to file a return on the date of cessation unless, pursuant to section 1462(c), the taxpayer is granted an extension of time for filing such return.
+If the date a taxpayer ceases to be subject to tax is not the last day of its taxable year for federal income tax purposes, the taxpayer is required to file two short period returns for purposes of Article 32, even though only one return is required for federal income tax purposes.

-Accordingly, if Petitioner's change in form from a New York State chartered mutual savings bank to a federally chartered stock savings bank is a tax-free reorganization under section 368(a)(1)(F) of the IRC such reorganization would be a tax-free reorganization for New York State franchise tax purposes under Article 32.
-Except that, for the federal taxable year Petitioner changes from a New York State chartered mutual savings bank to a federally chartered mutual savings bank, Petitioner will cease to exercise its New York State franchise and two short period returns are required for New York State franchise tax purposes even though only one return is required for federal income tax purposes.
-A short period return is required for the period from the beginning of its federal taxable year up to and including the day Petitioner ceases to exercise its franchise and a short period return is required for the period from the day following the cessation to the end of its federal taxable year.
+Accordingly, if Petitioner's change in form from a federally chartered mutual savings bank to a New York State chartered stock savings bank is a tax-free reorganization under section 368(a)(1)(F) of the IRC such reorganization would be a tax-free reorganization for New York State franchise tax purposes under Article 32.
+Except that, for the federal taxable year Petitioner changes from a federally chartered mutual savings bank to a New York State chartered mutual savings bank, Petitioner will cease to be subject to tax, pursuant to Article 32, under its federal charter and will be subject to tax under Article 32 when it begins to exercise its New York State franchise because of its New York State charter.
+Therefore, two short period returns are required for New York State franchise tax purposes even though only one return is required for federal income tax purposes.
+A short period return is required for the period from the beginning of its federal taxable year up to the day Petitioner ceases to be subject to tax under its federal charter and a short period return is required for the period from the day Petitioner begins to exercise its New York State franchise to the end of its federal taxable year.